 WHAT IS THE ORTHOGONAL POSITION?

 When the atlas is in the orthogonal position, it is exactly 90 degrees to the skull and the cervical spine (the neck portion of the spine).
 This is the optimal position that allows the rest of the spine to align correctly.
 We have found that symptoms not directly related to the physical location of the atlas, such as lower back pain, arm pain and leg pain, can be treated by setting the atlas in the orthogonal position and restoring proper function to the body.

 WHAT IS SUBLUXATION?

-Subluxation is the misalignment of a vertebra causing irritation of a nerve.
+A subluxation, or a Vertebral Subluxation Complex, is the misalignment of a vertebra causing irritation of a nerve.
 When subluxation is present, the nerve becomes choked and may not function properly.
 A subluxation can occur at any area of the spine, causing the body to function at less than 100%.

 WHAT ARE THE EFFECTS OF SUBLUXATION?